Saturday, May 18, 2019

 Half Moon Bridge in Japanese Gardens

-One of my favorite places was the Prehistoric Plant trail, where we saw a couple of stone dinosaurs in a sandpit where children could climb atop them.
+One of my favorite places was the Prehistoric Plant trail, where we saw a couple of stone dinosaurs in a sandpit that children could climb atop.

 Dinosaur in Sandpit